Major in Art History

 - Non-Western Art

-FA 401 - Seminar in Art Historical Research (three credits), is required and must be taken during the Junior or Senior year.
-This course is counted as one of the required eight courses discussed above.
-Please note: This course is offered only in the Fall semester of each year.
-For students graduating in 2013, one additional 400-level course (three credits) is required.
+ARTH4401 – Seminar in Art Historical Research (three credits), is required and must be taken during the junior or senior year.
+This course is counted as one of the required 11 courses discussed above and counts as one of the two required at the 4000 level.
+Please note: This course is offered only in the fall semester of each year.

-Students having earned a score of five on their AP exam may have the option of waiving the FA 101 and FA 102 requirement, although the same overall number of courses (11) for the major remains unchanged.
-Students having earned a score of four may waive either 101 or 102, but not both.
+Students having earned a score of five on the AP exam may have the option of waiving the ARTH1101 and ARTH1102 requirement, although the same overall number of courses (11) for the major remains unchanged.
+Students having earned a score of four on the AP exam may waive either ARTH1101 or ARTH1102, but not both.

 Undergraduate Art History Major: Learning Goals